alexanderlange53/BEKKs/README.md

 # [2,]   2.154099 409.769546
 ```

-The summary includes general information on the estimation (see `?bekk`), the estimated parameter matrices C, A and G and the corresponding t-values.
+The summary includes general information on the estimation (see `?bekk_fit`), the estimated parameter matrices C, A and G and the corresponding t-values.
 The estimated volatility and covariance processes can be shown with `plot(m1)`.

 ![](man/figures/est_vola.png)

-The estimated conditional covariances can be used, e.g. for risk management to calculate the 99% level VaR according to teh Basel regulations.
+The estimated conditional covariances can be used, e.g. for risk management to calculate the 99% level VaR according to the Basel regulations.

 ```r
 v1 <- VaR(m1)